Optimal detection of sparse principal components in high dimension: Efficient methods for sparse principal component testing

 for quantiles $\tau^d_0$ and $\tau^d_1$ given by

-However, as we shall see in section~\ref{SEC:sim}, on simulated datasets, $\MDP_k$ behaves much better than~$\DD$ in practice.
-It was proved by~\citet{AmiWai08} that if the SDP~\eqref{EQ:sdp} has a solution of rank one then it is strictly better than Johnstone's diagonal method.
+However, as we shall see in Section~\ref{SECsim}, on simulated datasets, $\MDP_k$ behaves much better than $\DD$ in practice.
+It was proved by \citet{AmiWai09} that if the SDP (\ref{EQsdp}) has a solution of rank one, then it is strictly better than Johnstone's diagonal method.
 While they study a support recovery problem different from the detection problem considered here, it seems to indicate that the two methods are qualitatively different.
-However, the assumption that the SDP~\eqref{EQ:sdp} has a solution of rank one is strong and unnecessary in our problem.
-Indeed, our results from section~\ref{SEC:CTLB} indicate that for large $(p,n,k)$, the SDP method does not achieve better rates than the ones we prove, which guarantees that with high probability, the solution of the SDP is not rank one for parameters in a range around the minimax detection level.
+However, the assumption that the SDP (\ref{EQsdp}) has a solution of rank one is strong and unnecessary in our problem.
+Indeed, our results from Section \ref {SECCTLB} indicate that, if detecting a planted clique in a random graph is computationally hard, then for large $(p,n,k)$, the SDP method does not achieve better rates than the ones we prove.
+In particular, this result is a good indication that with high probability, the solution of the SDP is not rank-one for parameters in a range around the minimax detection level.